glacials/twos.dev/src/From Google to Apple.md

 The Apple Home UX is miles better than Google Home’s long device list that feels like a web page.
 This was a strict upgrade.

-The ecosystem benefits of Apple Home include using Apple TV as your IoT gateway, and having home controls in the iOS and macOS control center pull-down menus.
+Ecosystem effects of Apple Home include using Apple TV as your IoT gateway, and having home controls in the iOS and macOS control center pull-down menus.

 ### Pixel Buds → AirPods Pro

 Everything you’ve heard about the AirPods Pro noise cancellation is true.
 Transparency mode is so good that more than once I’ve forgotten they’re in my ears.
 They’ve more than replaced my Bose QuietComfort 35 IIs.

-The ecosystem benefits of AirPods include automatic switching between devices based on attention.
+Ecosystem effects of AirPods include automatic switching between devices based on attention.

 ### Gmail → iCloud Mail